MarcoHolden/MarcoHolden/README.md

 # 💫 About Me:
 I'm a student at Washington and Lee University interested in Machine Learning and deepening my knowledge of Computer Science!
+I am currently working on some personal projects such as my own website which will use the fundamentals of twitter and modify functionality as well as some core principles.
+I also am currently planning out a project that will involve water security and sustainablility.

 🔭 I’m currently a student at Washington and Lee University

 👨‍💻 I'm proficient with Python and Java

+👨‍💻 I'm knowledgable in C and Ruby

 🌱 I’m currently Working on Personal Projects